jhnstn/req-catch/README.md

 # Req Catch

 Catch a Request by its toe,

 It won't holler

-but will log to console
+But will log to console,

 ## Features